0Tech/andromeda/x/escrow/README.md

 the half-signed transaction (which x/group tries to avoid), while the latter involves cumbersome preparation for certain tailer made contract code.
-The trade itself would be quite simple and obvious, hence this module tries to reduce such efforts on those tedious use cases.
+The trade itself would be quite simple and obvious, hence this module tries to reduce such efforts on common use cases.

 ## Contents